PixArt-alpha/PixArt-alpha/README.md

     }

 # 🤗Acknowledgements
+- Thanks to [Diffusers](https://github.com/huggingface/diffusers) for their wonderful technical support and awesome collaboration!
+- Thanks to [huggingface](https://github.com/huggingface) for their nicely demo sponsor!
-- Thanks to [DiT](https://github.com/facebookresearch/DiT) for their wonderful work and codebase.
+- Thanks to [DiT](https://github.com/facebookresearch/DiT) for their wonderful work and codebase!